-Bamboo Feed Reader is a Firefox extension that brings all your favorite RSS and Atom feeds together for a convenient reading experience.
+Bamboo Feed Reader [No Longer Available] is a Firefox extension that brings all your favorite RSS and Atom feeds together for a convenient reading experience.
 When it comes to reading your feeds, the most common solutions are the ever-popular Google Reader, and other Web and mobile apps such as Flipboard, Pulse and others.
 While I have no bad words to say about any of these options, they might be a bit extravagant and over the top to some.

 Bamboo Feed Reader, which I found on our Best of Firefox add-ons page, is a simple and no-nonsense reader that focuses on the important part of RSS feeds – the reading.
 You won’t find too many fancy options, eye-catching themes or colorful buttons, but Bamboo Feed Reader provides what it sets out to deliver – a clean and simple reading environment.
 It won’t be a great fit for everyone, but like any add-on, it takes seconds to uninstall and uninstall, so go ahead, give it a try.